 Male Monarchs

-Males have a clearly visible black spot on each hind wing from which pheromones are released to attract females.
+Males have a visible black spot on each hind wing from which pheromones are released to attract females.
 Females choose mates according to scent and visual appearance.
 If you look closely at the bottom body segment in the webbing you will see the spots.

 If you have a Monarch without clearly visible black spots behind each tail wing, you have a female Monarch.